swift-server/swift-aws-lambda-runtime/Plugins/Documentation.docc/Proposals/0001-v2-plugins.md

 The dependencies will be vendored within the plugin and will not be listed as dependencies in the `Package.swift` file.

-The following files will be copied into the plugin, without modifications from their original projects:
+If we follow that plan, the following files will be copied into the plugin, without modifications from their original projects:

 ```text
 Sources/AWSLambdaPluginHelper/Vendored